 In the southern hemisphere, the full moon in March is known as the Full Harvest Moon or Harvest Moon.
 WHY?
 Because this is the time of the year when harvesting takes place in the southern hemisphere.

-Moreover, this will also be the last full moon before the arrival of March Equinox.
-March Equinox i.e the first day of fall in the southern hemisphere will occur on Monday, March 21 at 03:33 Australian Eastern Daylight Time (AEDT).
+Moreover, this will also be the last full moon before the arrival of the March Equinox.
+March Equinox i.e the first day of fall in the southern hemisphere will occur on Tuesday, March 21 at 08:25 Australian Eastern Daylight Time (AEDT).

 Other Cultural Full Moon Names for March in Southern Hemisphere